swifty99/esphome-motorized-slider/README.md

 The slider needs to be connected according to [ALPS RS60N11M9 datasheet](https://tech.alpsalpine.com/e/products/detail/RS60N11M9A0E/) as a voltage divider.
 3.3V is applied over the terminals.
 On + side an additional resistor of 1kOhm is needed.

+# Build your own

+Best way is to start with a test setup.
+You may use the stl file to print a housing for 5cm slider.
+Insert an ESP32S2, add a cheap H-bridge.

 # Warning!